lam1910/face-recog/attendence_face/README.md

     - Only print out the name of the person in the console, does not mark the face in live feed
     - Return anyone that does not pass the double check as unknown, but will not print out anything
     - Only has a very small sample size, thus the parameters for model is mostly the default parameters
     - Also with small sample size, the model may be overfitted or underfitted.
-Check the parameters carefully before use it
+Always check the parameters of the model carefully before use it